alexandrnikitin/blog/_drafts/dotnet-generics-under-the-hood.md

 00007fff8e870210 00007fff8e754280    JIT GenericsUnderTheHood.MyGenericClass`1[[System.__Canon, mscorlib]]..ctor()
 00007fff8e75c098 00007fff8e754278   NONE GenericsUnderTheHood.MyGenericClass`1[[System.__Canon, mscorlib]].MyMethod()
 ```
 The name with string type but methods have the same strange signature with `System.__Canon`.
-If we take a look more closer then we'll se that addresses are the same as in previous example with `object` type.
-So the `EEClass` is the same.
-Let's create and instance of value type.
+If we take a look more closer then we'll see that **addresses are the same** as in previous example with `object` type.
+So the `EEClass` is the same for `string` typed generic and shared with `object` typed.
+While their Method Tables are different.
+Let's take a look at value types.

 ```csharp
 var myInt = new MyGenericClass<int>();